 A resilience-based card game of mine on show at the UK Games Expo 2025 academic track

-Working on a flooding game for communities in Scotland, alongside Socialudo
+Talking about a flooding game for communities in Scotland, alongside Socialudo